School Readiness Plan

 - Children’s Portfolio

-Preschool Education Individualization Form includes documentation of the parent goals (from home visits and parent teacher conferences) and the educational goals.
-Staff will individualize, for each child, a minimum of one or more parent education goals and two or more education goals per week.
+In preschool, the Individualization Record Sheet documents the school readiness goals set by parents and the specific times the goals are addressed each week.
+Staff will individualize for at least one parent school readiness goal for each child each week.
 These activities are pre-planned although individualization occurs throughout the daily routine as opportunities occur.
-These are turned into the education supervisor/manager monthly.
-Feedback is given to each classroom.
+These are turned into the education supervisor weekly along with lesson plans.
+After each home visit/parent teacher conference cycle, the Child School Readiness Goal Tracking Sheet is completed by the teacher and submitted to the education supervisor and education manager.
+This form tracks the progress of each child in reaching the school readiness goals set by their parents.
 Having highly individualized teaching and learning is the top level of the framework for effective practice.
-The education supervisors/manager, which all are reliable, use the CLASS observation tool twice a year.
+The education supervisors/manager, which are reliable, use the CLASS observation tool twice a year.
 This provides support and growth for quality care and learning for the children.
 The observation is reviewed with the classroom team.
 Strengths and improvement plans are recognized and a plan is made.
-Charts will show the progress that has been made from the first check to the second check.

 Home to School

 Children need to feel and be successful at school and at home.
 Our program continues to work on in-kind involving parents/guardians in fun activities to help their child learn and grow.
 Each infant toddler parent is provided with approximately 30 activities to choose from each week to help their child learn and grow.
-Each preschool family is sent out activities they can do with their child and they are aligned with the framework.
-Activities are linked to the goals the parents set on home visits and parent teacher conferences.
+Each preschool family receives a monthly calendar with activities they can do with their child which are aligned with the framework.
+Activities are linked to the goals the parents set on home visits and parent teacher conferences or with the classroom curriculum.
 Continued support and education helps the parents feel their success being a parent.
 After completing the individualized activities, they document that they have participated.
 Also a lending library is available to each child.
 The children may check out books that they are interested in to take home to share with their family.
 Research shows that daily reading helps children become successful and productive adults.
 Family engagement helps each child and the program.
 Working together provides a positive experience for every child and family.
 The staff turns all completed forms into the main office.